markansell/markansell.github.io/about.md

     development at Apple and Microsoft, and public speaking through a TEDx talk.<br><br>I'm interested in innovative hardware product development because, when I was younger, a computer allowed me to aspire towards a career in engineering.
-I would watch video of leaders who inspired me, such as Steve Jobs and Oprah Winfrey, as motivation.<br><br>I'm a recent graduate of UC Berkeley, where I pursued simultaneous Bachelor of Science degrees in Mechanical Engineering and Business Administration.
+I would watch video of leaders who inspired me, such as Steve Jobs and Oprah Winfrey, as motivation.<br><br>Fostering an international perspective is important to me, as a child of two immigrants
+    - my mom Armenian from Beirut, Lebanon and my dad a Kiwi from New Zealand.
+At Cal, I studied abroad for 5 months at Trinity College Dublin in Ireland.
+With Microsoft, I've travelled to China.<br><br>I'm a recent graduate of UC Berkeley, where I pursued simultaneous Bachelor of Science degrees in Mechanical Engineering and Business Administration.
 I am currently a Program Manager for the mechanical engineering development of a new Surface computer at Microsoft."

 ---